Market Entry Services

 What Stratika’s Market Entry Services Include

-Who We Work With
+Who We Partner With

 Stratika Solutions supports ambitious brands across food and beverage, retail, health technology, education, and consumer products as they expand into new markets.
 Our experience includes working with a Brazilian perfumery, a Beirut textile art studio, Colombian coffee brands, a European bakery and café chain, a South African e-learning platform, a Swiss diabetes application, a Hungarian frozen foods brand, a cherry liqueur bar concept, and coffee chains operating in Romania and Ukraine.
 What these clients have in common is not their industry.
 It is their ambition to grow beyond their home market and their need for a structured, commercially sound path to international expansion.